Isabel Behncke: Career

+In her profile for TED, Behncke summarises her research as:

 Conservation of Temperate Rainforests

 As Director of Huilo-Huilo Foundation, she was part of the emerging private conservation movement of the early 2000s.
 At 60,000 square km, Huilo-Huilo is a private for profit natural reserve and ecotourism project in southern Chile.
 For this work, she lived in the field (years 2001-2004), near the shores of Northern Patagonia's Pirihueico Lake with her parrot Tuk.
 With the aim of enhancing ecosystem resilience Behncke was part of a group of people who were pioneering social and ecosystem integration through the creation of biodiversity corridors and habitat conservation.
 She worked with organizations such as Senda Darwin and Parques para Chile, and international wilderness conservation Planet Heritage Foundation.

 Wild bonobo research

 Bonobos, together with chimpanzees, are our living closest relatives.
 Yet they are the least known of apes.
 They are highly endangered and live only south of the river Congo in the tropical jungles of DRC.
 Bonobos are unusual in that they are highly sexual, peaceful, and have a matriarchy where non-related females bond strongly with each other.
 They, like humans, play throughout their lives.
 It appears that the regular experience of social fun is core to developing and maintaining bonobo cohesive societies.